Due Date: 23 November 2025, before 23:59 (Blackboard's clock).

 An RTC-step consists of one or more fair-steps:

-During the first fair-step, only the input event that triggered the RTC-step is active.
+During the first fair-step, only the input event (or timer event) that triggered the RTC-step is active.

 Within one fair step, every (orthogonal / non-overlapping) region is allowed to fire at most one transition.
 A region will fire a transition only if it has an enabled transition (wrt. the currently active event, and the transition's guard condition).